 Co-ordinator - Jo Crozier

 Jo came to work with the board from her (then) role as Cockermouth WI President.
 This organisation helped in the kitchens during the 2015 floods.
 She is an experienced administrator having worked in the civil service both abroad and in the UK, as well as in other roles.
-When our administrator vacancy arose, we persuaded her to take on the role which she does part time.
+When our co-ordinator vacancy arose, we persuaded her to take on the role which she does part time.
 Jo says she hopes to make herself redundant one day!
 She is also responsible for the day to day running of CERG as well as updating our website, Facebook page (along with Sue Cashmore) and sending out our newsletters.
 Jo welcomes any suggestion or feedback from the community as to how we might do things better or differently.
 Just drop her a line.

 Treasurer - Hayley Bishop